 - Go to the action bar at the top of the screen and select Add New > Upload from computer.

 - Select the file you wish to add to Library .
 Your upload will begin and you will see the below screen.
 (If the upload is a big one, you can click the Minimize icon at the top right and then work elsewhere in the platform while the upload proceeds).

-- Once the upload is complete you can click on "Clear successful batches" to remove the upload screen.
+- Once the upload is complete you can click the X on the upload pop-up to remove it.

 To upload multiple files